MarcelloDuarte/eris-runner/README.md

         ->when (function($x) { return $x > 0; })
         ->then (function ($x) {

-        // Should failed!
+        // Should fail!
 Did you think about 1? ;-)
         Assert::greaterThan($x * $x, $x);
     });
 });